-This paper does not present any radically new concepts, but instead presents the established concepts of others in a specific, stylistic manner.
-The author would like to thank Nik Kasabov, Director of KEDRI at the Ontaga College of the Aukland University of Technology, who initiated discussions and work in this area, and Gary Marcus of New

-York University for several references of particular importance to this topic, including his book "The birth of the mind".
+The author would like to thank Nik Kasabov, Director of KEDRI at the Ontaga College of the Aukland University of Technology, who initiated discussions and work in this area, and Gary Marcus of New York University for several references of particular importance to this topic, including his book "The birth of the mind".
 John Mattick, Steven Pinker, Danil Prokhorov, Lee Feldkamp, Guang-Bin Huang, and Herbert de Jaeger, Steven Grossberg, and John Taylor were also important influences, and the references list many others.
 Thanks to John Mielke for the Michael Meaney references.

-The views expressed in this paper are personal and speculative.
-They are in no way related to the research, policies, viewpoints, and programs of my current employer, the Canadian federal government department "Natural Resources Canada".
+Note: The views expressed in this paper are personal, and in no way are they related to the research, policies, viewpoints, and programs of the author's current employer, the Canadian federal government department "Natural Resources Canada".
 The author is unaware of any work underway or planned in this area within the Canadian federal government at this time.